Golden Retriever Street

 Q. Do you require a deposit?

-Yes, once pregnancy is confirmed, a $250 deposit is required to hold a reservation.
+Yes, once puppies are born, a $250 deposit is required to hold a reservation.
 It will be deducted from the overall purchase price.
-The deposit is refundable up until the litter reaches 2-3 weeks of age after that it is non-refundable.
+The deposit is refundable up until the litter reaches 2-3 weeks of age after that it is non-refundable if you change your mind on wanting a puppy.

 Q. How much do your puppies cost?